quicwg/base-drafts/draft-ietf-quic-transport.md

 ### ECN Verification {#ecn-verification}

-It is possible for faulty network devices on path to corrupt or erroneously drop all IP packets with ECN Capable Transport (ECT) codepoints set.
+It is possible for faulty network devices on path to corrupt or erroneously drop all packets with ECN Capable Transport (ECT) codepoints set.
 To provide robust connectivity in the presence of such devices, each endpoint independently verifies and enables use of ECN.
 Even if not setting ECT codepoints on packets it transmits, the endpoint SHOULD provide feedback about ECN markings received if they are accessible.